 It is believed that soils also add a certain minerality to wines, though scientists are still unsure as to exactly how this occurs.

 The type and composition of soil can alter the ambient temperature within a vineyard.
 Darker soils absorb sunlight and increase the temperature while lighter soils are reflective.
 Large rocks and boulders within the ground store heat, warming vines during the night when air temperature drops.

-Finally, soil directly the supply of water to grapes.
+Finally, soil directs the supply of water to grapes.
 Water is stored in soil by binding to clay particles; the higher percentage of clay within a soil, the more water is retained.
 Grapes require a delicate balance of water and either too much or too little can result in poor quality grapes, and subsequently, poor quality wine.
 (Read on in "Soil Types and the Grapes That Grow Best in Them.")

-Slope, or aspect, of a vineyard affects the amount of sunlight grapes receive.
+The slope, or aspect, of a vineyard affects the amount of sunlight grapes receive.
 As with temperature, sunlight is essential for grapes to ripen.
 If grapes receive insufficient sunlight, wines will display harsh, unwanted, "green" characteristics; too much sunlight, on the other hand, and grapes become cooked, producing bitter jammy flavors.

 Altitude, on the other hand, impacts the temperature of a vineyard.
-As altitude increases, temperature of the vineyard decreases, allowing viticulture in regions that would otherwise be far too hot to produce quality wines.
+As altitude increases, the temperature of the vineyard decreases, allowing viticulture in regions that would otherwise be far too hot to produce quality wines.
 High-altitude vineyards also experience a high diurnal range (difference in day and night-time temperatures).
 This helps grapes maintain acidity, providing balanced wines.
 (Read on in "Salta, Argentina: Land of the Highest Vineyards in the World.")

 Combined Effect = Terroir